amcorreia/ansible-fluentd/README.md

 ### Step 1: add role

-Add role name `williamyeh.fluentd` to your playbook file.
+Add role name `amcorreia.ansible_fluentd` to your playbook file.

 ### Step 2: add variables, if any